hritikchalse03/coffers.ai/README.md

 ## 📊 Dashboard

-The coffers.ai Dashboard provides a comprehensive view of financial markets with four key pillars:
+The coffers.ai Dashboard provides a comprehensive view of financial markets with four key pillars, designed with a coherent theme that matches the Index/Login/Profile pages:

+### Design System Consistency
+- **Typography**: Inter font family with consistent sizing and weights
+- **Colors**: Pure white background (#FFFFFF), near-black text (#0A0A0A), neutral grays
+- **Spacing**: 8-point grid system with generous whitespace
+- **Components**: Consistent cards, buttons, inputs, and interactive elements
+- **Responsive**: Mobile-first design with breakpoints at 768px, 1024px, 1200px

+### Dashboard Layout
+- **Header**: Sticky navigation with logo, search, and user menu
+- **Main Content**: Two-column layout (2/3 left, 1/3 right) on desktop, stacked on mobile
+- **Greeting**: "Welcome, {firstName}!" with inline firstName prompt if missing
+- **Prototype Mode**: All routes accessible without authentication

 ### Recent Earnings Calls
 - **Purpose**: Display latest and upcoming earnings calls for user's watchlist